ADSL: Yes (only if you can't access fibre)

 The other difference between the two providers is that Vodafone offers a 'Pro II' upgrade with its fibre broadband deals.
 While you don't get a speed upgrade with Pro II, you do receive a range of extras including an upgraded hub, dedicated technical support and automatic 4G broadband backup if your connection fails.
 This could be incredibly handy if you live in an area where the broadband connection is unreliable or you work from home and you're reliant on an internet connection.

 Besides these points, there's not much to split the two providers in terms of their offerings and the speeds available.
 This is because both ISPs use the Openreach network.
-Plus, both BT and Vodafone also specialise in 24-month contracts that tie customers down for lengthy periods of time.
-This means that if you're looking for flexibility, it's likely that neither provider will be right for you.
+Plus, both BT and Vodafone also mainly specialise in 24-month contracts that tie customers down for lengthy periods of time - although very recently BT has started offering some 12-month deals.
+This means that if you're looking for flexibility, it's more likely that BT will be the best choice for you, but be aware that the 12-month deals do tend to be more expensive.

 Vodafone vs BT: coverage